An Interview With Elisa D’Antonio

 July 13, 2017

 We’d already been talking for nearly an hour about her time in the Air Force and stories of her Scouting career.
-I thought I had everything I needed for an entertaining read about Elisa D’Antonio, council’s new Cub Scout Camping Committee Chairman.
+I thought I had everything I needed for a story about Elisa D’Antonio, the council’s new Cub Scout Camping Committee Chairman.

 I leaned back in my chair and got comfortable again.
 She had my attention.

 “When I went to work for the Air Force Flight Standards Agency, I got [to Washington, D.C.] at the very end of July in 2001.
 The agency, our bosses, were actually over in the Pentagon so I had to go through the headquarter’s Air Force orientation class where they told you all the administrative stuff about working at the Pentagon.”

 Elisa, in the middle of a 20-year Air Force career, started her week-long course on Monday, Sept.
 10 in a classroom on the south side of the Pentagon.
 American Airlines Flight 77 crashed into the western side of the Pentagon on Sept.
 11 at 9:37 a.m.